willwang888/KhanAcademy-Infection/README.md

 My solutions thus far are as follows:

-  Total Infection: Breadth First Search through the entire connected graph starting from an inputted userID.
+  **Total Infection**: Breadth First Search through the entire connected graph starting from an inputted userID.
 If the user does not have the version specified, update the version to the new version.
 My main function tests my total infection as of now, and I have yet to test my Limited Infection Part 1, explained below.
 To run, type "g++ -g -Wall User.cpp graph.cpp -o test".
 To run, type ./test.

   *Both my limited infection algorithms act on the assumption that the specific disjoint graphs of teachers and students are given*

-  Limited Infection Part 1: This part of my solution gives each node, or User, a weight based on how much time they have spent in total on the site.
+  **Limited Infection Part 1**: This part of my solution gives each node, or User, a weight based on how much time they have spent in total on the site.
 My algorithm goes through the vector of disjoint graphs, represented by userIDs, and sorts them from most time spent on the site to least time spent on the site.
 Then, it goes through the two dimensional array of vectors and infects the number of people that has been specified.

   Note: This algorithm does not account for teacher and student combinations having the same version.
 For this part, I assumed that the specific version would be sent out to users via a beta, so that users could test the beta themselves, and have their own beta version of the site — similar to the Apple Beta Program, where Apple gives new software betas to certain users who are registered for the program.

-  Limited Infection Part 2: This part of my solution is the more logical and "intuitive" way of solving the problem at hand.
+  **Limited Infection Part 2**: This part of my solution is the more logical and "intuitive" way of solving the problem at hand.
 It will take the number of disjoint graphs and compute their sizes.
 Then, my algorithm imposes a "bottom up" method of approximation to how many users out of the target can be infected, so that all of the graphs that are infected are COMPLETELY infected (teachers and students have the same version).
 However, I ran out of time to complete this part of my algorithm, so I left it as only being able to spit out what the total number of users that can be infected.

   Note: "limitedInfectionAndTest.cpp" has the function and the tests for Part 2.
 Run it by typing "g++ -g -Wall limitedInfectionAndTest.cpp -o limitedApproxTest".
 To run, type ./limitedApproxTest.